RikudouSage/LemmySchedule/README.md

 Basically, it creates a Messenger job and configures a delay for the job that is the same as the time of the post.
 The job is then received, processed and deleted (depends on your particular messenger backend).

-The default deployment using the provided `serverless` configuration has a little twist on that: to be fully serverless, the messenger backend is faked to be an EventBridge service and it only allows creating jobs, which it does by creating a scheduled job which in turn posts to a console command [`app:run-sync`](src/Command/RunJobSynchronously.php).

-The console command takes the job, overwrites the transport config to force it to run synchronously in the command and thus the need for a queue consumer is avoided.
-I'm still not sure whether this is a genius idea or a blasphemy.
-But it saves me money for hosting, so I'm gonna go with genius.

-Instead of database it uses a cache backend which can be any PSR-6 backend, the default configuration uses a DynamoDB one.

 ## Building the app locally

 > Note that this is a tutorial for a fully local deployment, depending on the method you'll be using
-> for deployment (Docker, AWS serverless), you might not need to set up everything mentioned below, feel free
+> for deployment (like Docker), you might not need to set up everything mentioned below, feel free
 > to skip to the specific guides below and use this only as a reference if you want a deeper understanding of
 > how the app works.